DeuxHuitHuit/algolia-webcrawler/README.md

 The default value inserted for the specified key.
 Will be set if the value is falsy.

+#### blacklist: Array

+All url are checked against all items in the blacklist.
+If the complete url or its path component is in the blacklist, it won't get indexed.

 ### Stored Object

 The stored object on Algolia's server is as follows